 - Interview and travel costs on average $1,000 for clothes, hotel accommodations, flight costs, and food.

-- The United States Medical Licensing Examination (USMLE) during the 2nd and 4th years of medical school can range from $600 to $1200 per section, and repeated attempts will increase the price.
+- The United States Medical Licensing Examination (USMLE) during the 2nd and 4th years of medical school cost $660 for both Step 1 and Step 2 CK.

 - Association of American Medical Colleges: Tuition and Student Fees Reports